 - All face to face classes will be fortified by materials and learning packages on our virtual learning platform, Moodle

-Some modules will also provide you with the opportunity to develop “soft” skills or employability skills – you will have the opportunity to develop your abilities in interviewing, mediation, in house legal practice, client handling, etc.
+Some modules will provide you with the opportunity to develop employability skills – you will have the opportunity to develop your abilities in interviewing, mediation, in house legal practice and client handling.

-The Law School and Law Library shall be co-located in a brand new building at Sebastian Street.
+The City Law School and Law Library are located at Sebastian Street.
 The Law Library offers state of the art learning resources, from the UK and worldwide.
 You can access our online materials and learning resources held by the library either on site or remotely, thus enabling flexible learning.

-As a law student, you will be provided with proper training to use our extensive collections at the start of your course.
+As a law student, you will be provided with appropriate training to use our extensive collections at the start of your course.

 At The City Law School we offer a range of opportunities to grow your legal potential outside of the course.

-Mooting is a key part of life at The City Law School and we believe it's one of the quickest and most effective ways for you to develop the competencies you need to be a successful lawyer.
+Mooting is a key part of life at The City Law School and we believe it is one of the most effective ways for you to develop the competencies you need to be a successful lawyer.
 Mooting helps you to master important legal skills, such as research and analysis, whilst also gaining experience of public speaking and argument.

 You may be able to volunteer for the Start Ed Commercial Law Clinic - a free walk-in centre offering assistance for small businesses and technology start-ups.
 Alternatively you could become involved with the School’s Free Representation Unit, which represents clients with no means of funding their own legal representation in tribunals.

-We also appreciate the importance of work based learning at the School.
-We offer you a chance to shadow an employer, on a very short term basis, under our micro-placement scheme.
-The intention is to help you gain invaluable insights into the world of professional work.
+We appreciate the importance of work-based learning.
+We offer you a chance to shadow an employer, under our micro-placement scheme to help you gain invaluable insights into the world of professional work.

 Law students are assessed by a variety of methods.
 Those include written coursework, mooting, portfolios, multiple choice questions tests, oral and written examinations, as well as project work and activities undertaken as part of a team.